rachelnadia/week-one/journal.md

 ![image i just uploaded](Issue1.1.png)

 However, I ended up with an error and nothing on my Github changed.
 I decided to give it a bit of a break.
 When I returned later, I played around with some of the features on Github.
-I realized I needed to click on README in order to copy the error code.
+I realized I needed to click on README in order to copy the error code from the command line.

 ![image i just uploaded](Issue1.2.jpg)

 Luckily, this worked and I was successful in initializing this repository.

+Overall, I ran into few issue this week setting up these digital tools.
+I find each one very useful in its own unique way and look forward to exploring each one further on my own time.

+## Introduction to Digital History

+Okay, so I will admit that I did not really read the description for this course before registering in it.
+I assumed it would be a theoretical course studying important people and projects in digital history.
+I did not realize that we would be learning about how to use digital tools in order to be able to produce digital history.
+I am glad however, that the course is what is is and not what I expected.

+Before looking at the material for this week, I thought digital history was the way in which the history was researched.
+I didn't think of the side of repurposing historical work for the digital relam.
+I think this is a very important aspect that has relavence to most disciplines in the present day.

+One concept from the readings that struck with me is the idea of open access.
+In the modern day, producing works of digital history make them more accessible.
+No longer is the work about who produced it at what institution, rather who has access to it and who will benefit from the work.
+I think this has a lot of relavence to the modern day especially right now when everyone is isolated due to COVID-19.
+Digitization not only changes what we have access to, but it also changes the way we read works.
+Digitization in different forms with different images and texts can provide a different tone than physical works.
+I think this is an important realization of what can be done online.

+However, one quote that I latched onto was from Robert Darnton in the article "History Can Be Open Source: Democratic Dreams and the Rise of Digital History".
+He said, "Yes, we must digitize.
+But more important, we must democratize".
+The democratization of historical work breaks down different sociological barriers that limit access to works.

+This links to the article on women in digital history.
+Not only is access to work limited, but credit for works is not being given.